 - Sex Comedy: "Sexy Party", where Stewie gets chased around the house by a gaggle of scantily-clad women.

-- Signature Style: More than two flippers (five, if you count Stewie's table), a mini-playfield, and dual inlanes for the left flipper.
+- Signature Style: Many of Pat Lawlor's unique design quirks appear here - more than two flippers (five, if you count Stewie's table), a mini-playfield, and dual inlanes for the left flipper.

 - Spelling Bonus: On the main playfield, spelling FART repeatedly starts Fart Multiball, while spelling PINBALL enables Stewie's pinball machine.
 Stewie's pinball has BRIAN, MEG, PETER, LOIS, and CHRIS.Stewie: "The fat man can spell faster than you!"

 - Skill Shot: Shoot the "F" in F-A-R-T after launch.
 Alternately, immediately shoot the ball through the Super Jackpot tunnel for a Super Skill Shot.

-- Take That, Audience!: Numerous.
+- Take That, Audience!: Many voice clips insult the player directly.
 In just one example, if the player drains during Happy Hour:Peter: "Only a jackass would leave Happy Hour early."

 - Wizard Mode